THE VOICE — “Blind Auditions” — Pictured: Nick Jonas — (Photo by: Trae Patton/NBC)

 There’s no doubt that Nick Jonas will be feeling a little bit of pressure as a coach on The Voice.
 Not just because he’ll be taking Gwen Stefani’s chair, but because he’ll be working alongside — and competing against — three Voice veterans: Black Shelton, Kelly Clarkson, and John Legend.
 However, if he’s worried, Jonas isn’t showing it.
 In fact, he feels like being the new guy just may work to his advantage.
 (Click on the media bar to hear Nick Jonas)

-The Voice airs Monday and Tuesday nights at 8/7c on NBC
+The Voice airs Monday and Tuesdays nights at 8/7c on NBC.

 If there’s anybody who knows the power and potential of American Idol, it would be Adam Lambert.
 The show has opened doors and created opportunities for Lambert beyond his wildest dreams, from hit albums and sold-out tours to serving as frontman for the legendary band Queen.
 With a new album, Velvet, coming out next month, Lambert told us he’s forever grateful to Idol for not just the opportunities it’s given him, but the lessons it taught him.
 (Click on the media bar below to hear Adam Lambert)